MicrosoftDocs/win32/desktop-src/ETW/device-drivers.md

 ---
-Description: This documentation is for user-mode applications that want to use ETW for event tracing. ms.assetid: 4d5ae7f7-dd15-4940-bb92-277e80927da6
+description: This documentation is for user-mode applications that want to use ETW for event tracing. ms.assetid: 4d5ae7f7-dd15-4940-bb92-277e80927da6
 title: Device Drivers
 ms.topic: article